Reihan Salam: Melting Pot or Civil War?: A Son of Immigrants Makes the Case Against Open Borders

 Salam's second book Melting Pot or Civil War?: A Son of Immigrants Makes the Case Against Open Borders, was released in 2018.
-It "contends that while the United States should welcome more high-skilled immigrants, mass low-skilled immigration is swelling the number of poor people in a country that is struggling--with modest success at best--to fulfill the aspirations of the less privileged citizens already living here".
+It "contends that while the United States should welcome more high-skilled immigrants, mass low-skilled immigration is swelling the number of poor people in a country that is struggling--with modest success at best--to fulfill the aspirations of the less-privileged citizens already living here".
 The New York Times' Ross Douthat (co-author of Salam's previous book) described it as "a rigorous, policy-driven argument for more-humane-than-Trump immigration restriction".
-Megan McArdle commended it for its "admirable and all-too-rare willingness to lay out the problem in clear terms", and Noah Smith, writing in Foreign Affairs, called it, "a thoughtful well-informed, mostly economic argument for limiting low-skilled immigration".
+Megan McArdle commended it for its "admirable and all-too-rare willingness to lay out the problem in clear terms", and Noah Smith, writing in Foreign Affairs, called it, "a thoughtful, well-informed, mostly economic argument for limiting low-skilled immigration".
 Cato Institute immigration expert Alex Nowrasteh argues that Salam makes numerous factual and logical errors in arguing for reducing immigration.

 Manhattan Institute presidency

-In February 2019, it was announced that Salam had been selected to become the new president of the Manhattan Institute for Policy Research.
-He succeeded Larry Mone, who retired after leading the Institute for 24 years.
-In May 2019, he officially took the helm.
-"I know not only that ideas matter, in other words, but also that the Institute's ideas can change lives for the better", he said at the Institute's 2019 Hamilton Award Dinner", continuing: